saifeemustafaq/mentorship/cohort_2/ganeshsonawane0087@outlook.com/Ganesh_Sonawane_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

   2. Infrastructure-as-a-Service (LaaS)
   3. Platform-as-a-service (PaaS)
   These three services make up what Rackspace calls the cloud computing Stack , with SaaS on top,PaaS in the middle and LaaS on the bottom

+# what is capex or opex in cloud computing?
+  Cloud computing is accelerating this need based on the shift from capital expense to operating expenses.
+Capital expenses (CapEx) are for assets with a useful life greater than one year.
+Operating expenses (OpEx) are incurred in the ordinary course of running the business on a monthly or yearly basis.

+## Difference between capex and opex
+   An operating expense (OPEX) is an expense required for the day-to-day functioning of a business.
+In contrast, a capital expense (CAPEX) is an expense a business incurs to create a benefit in the future CapEx is the standard model of traditional IT procurement, while OpEx is how cloud computing services are procured.
+The two have very different implications for cost, control and operational flexibility